amadotejada/instant-checkin-cli/README.md

 *instant-checkin-cli* is a companion CLI tool for [instant-checkin](https://github.com/amadotejada/instant-checkin)

-*instant-checkin-cli* allows you to force computers to check-in to Jamf MDM via the terminal
+*instant-checkin-cli* allows you to force remote computers to check-in to Jamf MDM via the terminal

 <br/>
  <img src="./screenshots/1080_4.gif" width="100%">